3 Ways on How To Improve Memory

 Too busy to visit?
 These days, with busy work schedules, our own family and other commitments, it can be difficult to find quality one-to-one time to travel and visit our elderly relatives.
 With technology today, we can call people whenever and from wherever we want.
 However, nothing beats the face-to-face experience – that’s why web-based video conversation has become more and more popular, and why we are seeing the emergence of more and more social media platforms with built-in video calling.
 Younger people regularly use apps such as Skype, Facetime, WhatsApp, Viber and WeChat to see each other across state boundaries and across the globe.
 Unfortunately, these apps can be difficult for an elderly person who has not grown up with mobile phone and tablet apps, or someone with low vision, bad hearing or poor hand-eye coordination.

 Is Video calling for everyone?
 Yes, these apps and devices provide a platform to get as close to family and friends as possible even when we’re miles away from home.
-But for those who don’t know how to use these devices or struggle because of a disability, this new way of communicating can be frustrating and impractical.
+But for those who don’t know how to use these devices or struggle because of a physical or mental limitation, this new way of communicating can be frustrating and impractical.

 Fortunately, there are alternatives that provide greater simplicity and accessibility.
 The Konnekt Videophone is an example of a device and service that can help bridge this gap.
-Videophone uses a simple design dedicated to helping elderly people and those with a disability to use face-to-face calling.
+Videophone uses a design dedicated to making face-to-face calling extraordinarily simple.
 It helps the elderly to remember family and friends, communicate with them extremely easily, and even view photos shared to Videophone without having to press a single button.